 We will provide you with accommodation, basic living expenses and theological training.
 You will be given the opportunity to explore church life, supported by fellow participants and a mentor throughout your placement.

-Read Jo’s and Kristian's stories of how the Ministry Experience Scheme is helping them discern their vocations.
+Read our participant's stories below of how the Ministry Experience Scheme helped them discern their vocations: